NicoJuicy/poc-micro-service/README.md

+# Foreword

+This is just a PoC, treat it as one, what is described as working works.

+# Requirements
+Docker/local with Nats running
+Docker/local with Postgress running

 # poc-micro-service
-PoC - Microservice with a gateway, healthchecks, 2 microservices and a quick frontend with IdentityServer in asp.net core
+PoC - Microservice with a gateway, healthchecks, 2 microservices and a quick frontend with IdentityServer in asp.net core 3.0

 Tech:

-- Nats as message broker ( sending is used, but not receiving / handling Integration events)
+- Nats as message broker ( sending is implemented, but not handling them)
 - Postgress as DocumentStore
+- Ocelot as gateway

 # Note